 gn ls out/Default from the command line.
 To compile one, pass the GN label to Ninja with no preceding “//” (so, for

 Once it is built, you can simply run the browser:

-You can run the tests in the same way.
+You can run the tests by running the unit_tests binary.
 You can also limit which tests are run using the

 --gtest_filter arg, e.g.: